-The Endogenous Cannabinoid System (ECS) is one of the most important physiologic systems.
-It helps in establishing and maintaining human health.
-Its main purpose is to keep our body in optimum operating conditions.
+The Endogenous Cannabinoid System (ECS) is one of the most important physiologic systems in the mammalian body.
+It helps in establishing and maintaining overall balance and health.
+Its main purpose is to keep our bodies in optimum operating conditions.

 Till now, scientists have identified two chief endocannabinoids; Anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
 Endocannabinoids and their receptors exist all over the body e.g., in our brain, tissue glands, immune cells, and act as a bridge between the mind and the body.